Home » Blog » Europe » Portugal » Portugal Road Trip: FULL 14-Day Itinerary

 Treat yourselves to the delicious, super tasty custard tarts they offer in such a great variety over there.
 Have a coffee on the side and you will enjoy the Belém Tower and the adjacent Monument aos Combatentes do Ultramar even more, let me tell you.

 Once in Lisbon, you might be wondering whether it’s a good idea to leave this awesome city again as there is still so much to see and explore.
-The answer to that Ladies and Gentleman is: Yes, you should definitely move up North from Lisbon!
+The answer to that Ladies and Gentlemen is: Yes, you should drive up North from Lisbon!
 You can always go back to Portugal’s capital for a weekend trip.

 If you drive up to these sights be very careful when driving around corners, as the tourist busses come down seem to be driven by some manic drivers.
 Also, it can’t be said often enough: Check opening hours!
 Something, I yet again did not do and I therefore missed out!